scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

   use for a number of years in commercial mathematical software and is now finding more widespread usage in scientific Python with the availability browser-based front-ends like the Sage and IPython notebooks.
-This talk will describe a new open-source Python project, GraphTerm, that takes a slightly different approach to blending text and graphics to create a notebook-like interface.
+This paper describes a new open-source Python project, GraphTerm, that takes a slightly different approach to blending text and graphics to create a notebook-like interface.
 Rather than operating at the application level, it works at the unix shell level